obada-yahya/DataScienceProject/README.md

 # DataScienceProject
-this project is for the GSG Tehnical DataScience Training
+this project is for the GSG Technical DataScience Training